Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/week2.rst

 ...and so on.

-You can use index -1 to get the last letter of a String too.
+You can put -1 in the brackets to get the last letter of a String too.

 - str[-1] is “r”
 - str[-2] is “e”